kyma-project/kyma/docs/application-connector/docs/001-overview-application-connector.md

 title: Overview
 ---

-The Application Connector is a part of the Kyma project which simplifies integration of various systems with Kyma.

-No matter if you want to integrate an on-premise or a cloud system, the Application Connector ensures that integration works in the same way and developers are not distracted by the configuration or networking issues.
+The Application Connector (AC) is a proprietary Kyma implementation that allows you to connect with external solutions.
+No matter if you want to integrate an on-premise or a cloud system, the integration process doesn't change, which allows to avoid any configuration and network-related problems.

-The Application Connector ensures that a connected system communicates with Kyma securely using the client certificate which can be acquired from the Connector service.
-A client certificate ensures that each connected system is separated.

-The Application Connector provides a possibility to communicate with services and lambdas deployed in Kyma in an asynchronous matter using events.
-A system can send an event which triggers a subscribed service or lambda.
-Developers can benefit from the built-in monitoring and tracing which allow troubleshooting of the event delivery.

-The Application Connector integrates a connected system with a Service Catalog.
-All APIs and all Events which are available in the system can be registered using the Metadata service.
-The registration process integrates all components into the Service Catalog.
-Developers can browser documentation of the registered APIs and Event Catalog and can control the access to it.
-[Better description required]

-The Application Connector Proxy service is tunneling requests to the system's API.
-Developers don't need to take care of the endpoint configuration.
-The Proxy service is also able to automate the security token handling.
-The API can be registered together with client credentials, and OAuth token will be acquired and cached automatically.

-All components of the Application Connector can be scaled independently to adjust to the need of the solution which is being built on the top of the Kyma.

-## Functionality
+The external solution you connect to Kyma using the AC is represented as a Remote Environment (RE).
+There is always a one-to-one relationship between a connected solution and a Kyma RE, which helps to ensure the highest level of security and separation.
+This means that you must create five separate REs in your Kyma cluster to connect five different external solutions and use their APIs and Event catalogs in Kyma.

-The Application Connector brings the following functionality to Kyma:
+The AC brings the following functionality to Kyma:

-- Manage the lifecycle of the Remote Environment which is representing the connected system.
+- Manages the lifecycle of REs.
-- Establishing secured connection and generation of the client certificate used by the system which is connecting to Kyma.
+- Establishes a secure connection and generates the client certificate used by the connected external solution.
-- Register of the external system APIs and Event catalogs.
+- Registers the APIs and the Event catalogs of the connected external solution.
-- Deliver of events from the external system to Kyma Eventbus.
+- Delivers the Events from the connected external solution to the Kyma Event Bus.
-- Proxing calls from the Kyma to external APIs registered by connected systems.
+- Proxies calls sent from Kyma to external APIs registered by the connected external solution.
-- Mapping the Remote Environment to Kyma Environment in which registered APIs and Event catalogs will be used.
+- Allows to map a RE to a Kyma Environment and use its registered APIs and Event catalogs in the context of that Environment.
-- Integrate the registered APIs and Event catalogs with Kyma Service Catalog.
+- Integrates the registered APIs and Event catalogs with the Kyma Service Catalog.

+All of the AC components scale independently, which allows to adjust it to fit the needs of the implementation built using Kyma.

+>**NOTE:** To learn more about the Environments in Kyma, read the **Environments** document in the **Kyma** documentation topic.